peterjc-dk/core-async-intro/README.md

 ## Example code ##
 All the snippets are in this repository "src/async_intro/core.clj"

 Also included is me folling along and implemeting the examples from Rob Pikes [Go talk 'Go concurrency patterns'](http://www.youtube.com/watch?v=f6kdp27TYZs).
-This is a very go way to wrap your head around the concept, the different mindset and play with clojure async syntax.
+This is a very good way to wrap your head around the concept, the different mindset and play with clojure async syntax.
+Properly not high quality async code since it was me trying to learn :)

 As a extra little gem I had to play around with [Whisful coding blog's](http://pepijndevos.nl/2013/07/11/dining-philosophers-in-coreasync.html) nice implementation of a algorithm described in the CSP paper [C. A. R. Hoare.
 Communicating Sequential Processes.
 (1978)](http://www.cs.cmu.edu/~crary/819-f09/Hoare78.pdf)